About the Samuel M. Fineman Law Library and the Pappas Law Library

 The Samuel M. Fineman Law Library and the Pappas Law Library hold one of the largest law school research collections in the United States.
 The law libraries subscribe to an array of legal and law-related databases, indexes and ejournals and has over one million volumes in digital and print formats.
 Access to the collection is provided through BU Law Library Search, WorldCat, and research guides on the library website.
 The library is staffed by highly trained professionals, who provide the knowledge and expertise necessary for the optimal use of these research resources.

 Housed in the Law Complex, the Fineman Law Library and the Pappas Law Library, the libraries provide a variety of spaces for individual and collaborative study including individual study carrels and small group study rooms.
-Computers for research and study are available in the two instructional classrooms on the third floor of the Fineman Library, and the Pappas reading room.
-Printing, scanning, and wireless access are available throughout the library.
+Computers for research and study are available in the instructional classroom on the third floor of the Fineman Library and the Pappas reading room.
+Printing and wireless access are available throughout the library.

-The library provides access to free and licensed electronic resources, including Bloomberg Law, BNA Premier, HeinOnline, Lexis Advance, Westlaw, and other major research platforms.
+The library provides access to free and licensed electronic resources, including Bloomberg Law, HeinOnline, Lexis+, Westlaw Edge, and other major research platforms.
 Off-campus access to licensed resources is provided by EZproxy technology.
 The library’s classrooms and research computers provide access to Microsoft Office, Adobe Professional, Zotero, and other software supporting law school study.

 The library’s resources include state and federal case law, statutes, legislative history, regulations and administrative law materials, significant legal periodicals, and a major collection of legal treatises.
 The library has developed an international law collection with emphasis on materials dealing with the European Union, the United Nations, international trade, and human rights.
 Additionally, in support of the law school’s various specialized curricula and journals, the library has developed substantial collections in intellectual property law, health law, banking and financial law, and tax law.